-Albuquerque, NM — One of Albuquerque’s finest was arrested Friday afternoon after he was caught turning his body camera off to beat a man during a service call.
+Albuquerque, NM — One of Albuquerque’s finest was arrested Friday afternoon after a cadet reported him for turning his body camera off to beat a man during a service call.

 Officer Cedric Greer, 24, was arrested by New Mexico State Police after video evidence showed him turn his lapel cam off just before beating a man, then turning it back on afterward.
 According to the report, the video shows his finger reaching for the camera to turn it off.